Peg Leg Porker

 0/10 Ranking: 8.5 to 9/10

 Description: The pulled pork has the most smoke flavor of any I’ve found in Colorado.
-It was moist with good overall flavor that doesn’t require any sauce to enjoy, but if you do use the sauce, their sweat heat option is better than the original.
-May be the top pulled pork in the state going toe to toe with GQue BBQ
+It was moist with good overall flavor that doesn’t require any sauce to enjoy, but if you do use the sauce, their sweet heat option is better than the original.
+Maybe the top pulled pork in the state, going toe to toe with GQue BBQ

 Interior & Menu Photos